What Is the Bro Split?

 Low Frequency

-Training each muscle only once weekly may not optimally stimulate muscle protein synthesis throughout the week.
-Research suggests 2x+ is better.
+Training each muscle only once weekly may not be the most efficient way to stimulate growth throughout the week for most natural lifters.
+Research suggests 2x+ is usually better.

 Missed Workouts = Big Gaps